-A medical website design may become a daunting task for website designers who lack relevant experience.
-Healthcare providers must be extra cautious when they choose a design company, as various crucial issues are to be taken into account.
-E.g., a website must be HIPAA-compliant to ensure patient data security and eliminate any potential data breaches.
+Healthcare website design may become a daunting task for designers who lack relevant experience.
+Healthcare providers must be extra cautious when they choose a design company, as various issues should be taken into account, for example, HIPAA compliance to ensure patient data security and eliminate any potential data breaches.

 Major Types of Medical Websites